pine64/website/content/documentation/General/Mali_driver.md

 Known issue：

-Due to rotate hardware not support crop, and majority exa accelerators operate using crop，sunxi_arm_video is reference code (features already verified)，this allow familiar with xorg hardware accelation，
+Due to rotate hardware not support crop, and majority exa accelerators operate using crop，sunxi_arm_video is reference code (features already verified)，this allow familiar with X.Org hardware acceleratio.

 If using web page and character appear vertical strip, this may not related to cache problem and may due to character library.
 This issue still need to further verified.